vicmay/ToSSL/doc/pbe_decrypt.md

 3. **No Parameter Validation**: The implementation does not validate parameters.
 Empty passwords, salts, or invalid algorithms are accepted without error.

-4. **Critical Implementation Bug**: The implementation uses `strlen()` on binary data, causing truncation at the first null byte.
-This prevents proper round-trip encryption/decryption and is a significant security issue.

-5. **Use for Legacy Compatibility**: This command is primarily for compatibility with existing systems.
+4. **Use for Legacy Compatibility**: This command is primarily for compatibility with existing systems.
 For new applications, consider using:
    - `::tossl::pbe::keyderive` with high iteration counts
    - `::tossl::pbkdf2` with 10000+ iterations
    - `::tossl::scrypt` or `::tossl::argon2` for modern applications

-6. **Salt Requirements**: Always use random, unique salts for each encryption operation.
+5. **Salt Requirements**: Always use random, unique salts for each encryption operation.

-7. **Password Strength**: Use strong, complex passwords to compensate for the single iteration.
+6. **Password Strength**: Use strong, complex passwords to compensate for the single iteration.

-8. **Data Sensitivity**: Consider the sensitivity of your data when choosing between PBE and more secure alternatives.
+7. **Data Sensitivity**: Consider the sensitivity of your data when choosing between PBE and more secure alternatives.

-9. **Binary Data Limitation**: Due to the strlen() bug, this command cannot reliably decrypt binary data that contains null bytes.

-10. **Testing Required**: Always test round-trip encryption/decryption with your specific data to ensure compatibility.
+8. **Testing Required**: Always test round-trip encryption/decryption with your specific data to ensure compatibility.

+## Recent Fixes

+**✅ Fixed in Latest Version**: The critical `strlen()` bug that caused truncation of binary data has been resolved.
+The implementation now properly handles:
+- Binary data with null bytes
+- Unicode data with multi-byte characters
+- Round-trip encryption/decryption
+- All data types without truncation